betheden/greek-grammar/content/case_dative.rst

 	The *Dative- Indirect object* will only occur with a transitive verb.
 The noun or pronoun in the dative case receives the object of the verb.
 However, if the verb is passive, the word in the dative case will receive the subject of the verb).
 This is the most common use of the dative case when a preposition is not used.
 Often, the translator will use the key words *“to”*  or *“for”* in the translation.
-As an indirect object, the dative case is used to point out the person (or personification of something) *“to”* or *“for which”* something is done.
+As an indirect object, the dative case is used to point out the person (or personification of something) *“to whom”* or *“for which”* something is done.